luzrain/telegram-bot-bundle/README.md

 }
 ```

-### Publish command list as bot button
+### Publishing Commands to the Bot Menu Button
-It's possible to publish all your commands, which will be shown as a list of available commands in the bot's menu button.
+You can publish your bot commands so they appear in the bot’s menu button.
-To do this, fill in the *description* field and the *publish* flag in the OnCommand attribute.
+To do this, set both the `description` and `publish` arguments in the `OnCommand` attribute:
 ```php
 #[OnCommand(command: '/command1', description: 'Test command 1', publish: true)]
 ```

-Run the command for publish.
+Publish commands list to the menu button:
 ```bash
 $ bin/console telegram:button:update
 ```

-For button delete.
+To remove menu button:
 ```bash
 $ bin/console telegram:button:delete
 ```